 Prerequisite: PC754, PC914.
-An introduction to structured equation modeling (SEM) covering data modeling and its utility in theory testing.
-Students learn the computer-based program LISREL for carrying out path analyses.
+An introduction to structural equation modeling (SEM) covering data modeling and its utility in theory testing.
+Students learn the computer-based program LISREL for carrying out path and confirmatory analyses.
 Students apply concepts to research with spiritual and religious constructs.
 Strengths and weaknesses are addressed.

-PC896 Jungian Theory and Practice $(3.00 \, \text{cr.})$
+PC896 Jungian Theory and Practice (3.00 cr.)

-Prerequisite: PC674, PC676, PC678.
+Prerequisite: PC674, PC675, PC676, PC678.
 Students read a number of Jung's works dealing with the integration of psychological and religious experience.
 Discussion focuses on Jung's notion of psychological types, the archetypes, his notion of wholeness, the transcendent function, religiously-related psychopathology, and his approach to dream interpretation.
-Open to M.A./M.S./C.A.S. students.

-PC897 Spirituality Themes in Counseling Practice and Integration $(3.00 \, \text{cr.})$
+PC897 Spirituality Themes in Counseling Practice and Integration (3.00 cr.)